-2. Summary of Significant Accounting Policies (Continued) 2.15 Government grants
+2.15 Government grants

 Grants from the government are recognised at their fair value where there is a reasonable assurance that the grant will be received and the Group will comply with all attached conditions.
 Government grants are deferred and recognised in income statement over the period necessary to match them with the costs that the grants are intended to compensate.
 Government grant relating to the purchase of property, plant and equipment is accounted for by deducting the grant in arriving at the carrying amount of the asset.
 The government grant is recognised as income over the life of the related asset by way of a reduced depreciation charge.